Scientists Discover The Secret Weapon Of Stomach Viruses

 "These viruses are sort of in stealth mode," Altan-Bonnet says.

-Robert Legare Atmar, a doctor and professor of infectious disease at Baylor College of Medicine, says that these results are significant.
+Robert Legare Atmar, a doctor and professor of infectious disease at Baylor College of Medicine, says these results are significant.
 "They further our knowledge of how these important viral enteric pathogens can cause infection and be transmitted," he explains.

 "It helps us understand mechanisms of norovirus and rotavirus transmission better," says Atmar, who was not affiliated with this study.
 "Such understanding may help us design strategies and interventions to interrupt transmission."